2025 League1 Alberta season

-The 2025 League1 Alberta season is the second official season of League1 Alberta, a Division 3 men's and women's soccer league in the Canadian soccer pyramid and the highest level of soccer based in the Canadian province of Alberta.
+The 2025 League1 Alberta season was the second official season of League1 Alberta, a Division 3 men's and women's soccer league in the Canadian soccer pyramid and the highest level of soccer based in the Canadian province of Alberta.

 Teams

 For 2025, Calgary Rangers SC and Calgary Villains FC joined the league as expansion clubs.
 In the women's division, ASA High Performance re-branded as Calgary Wild U21.
 Calgary Wild U21 will operate as a friendly-only team, with their matches not counting to the league standings.